Harshit-Raj-14/My-Leetcode-Solutions/ImportantNotes.md

   ```
   Note - The above problem can be solved using DFA.

+* The sums of the elements in both groups have the same parity (either both groups have an even sum or both groups have an odd sum).

 * Left Rotation of Array
   ```
   public class Main{